mrjclark/FinApp/Policies/02 Software Development Charter.md

 | Deployments & Operations | Maintain security posture in post release |
 | Maintenance & Disposals | Sustain trustworthiness over time |

-### 2.2 Concept and Initiation
+### 3.2 Concept & Initiation
 - Define stakeholder protection needs and ethical boundaries.
+- Identify mission/business objectives and critical assets.
+- Identify high-level threats, adversaries, and potential impacts.
-- Establish trustworthiness goals and resiliance objectives.
+- Establish initial risk tolerance and trustworthiness goals.
+- Document assumptions, constraints, and dependencies relevant to security.
+- Identify potential loss scenarios and unacceptable consequences.
-- Frame the final products purpose as a service to others, not just a technical artifact.
+- Frame the product’s purpose as a service to others, not just a technical artifact.
-- Identify potential loss scenarios and unnacceptable consequences.

-### 2.3 Requirements Definition
+### 3.3 Requirements Definition
 - Specify security and privacy requirements, both functional and non-functional.
-- Create cyber resiliency objectives for anticipating, withstanding, recovering and adapting.
+- Create cyber resiliency objectives for anticipating, withstanding, recovering, and adapting.
 - Align requirements with mission assurance and ethical commitments.
-- Document all assumations, contraints, and trade-offs transparently.
+- Document all assumptions, constraints, and trade-offs transparently.
+- Identify applicable laws, regulations, and standards.
+- Perform initial risk assessment and tolerance analysis.
+- Establish requirements for monitoring, detection, and response capabilities.
+- Document requirements for supply chain and third-party components.

-### 2.4 Architecture & Design
+### 3.4 Architecture & Design
-- Apply secure design principles of least privilege and separation of concern.
+- Apply secure design principles of least privilege, separation of concerns, defense-in-depth, and redundancy.
-- Identify encryption standards for data at rest, in transit and in use.
+- Identify encryption standards for data at rest, in transit, and in use.
-- Development will always include principles of Secure by Design and Default.
+- Incorporate Secure by Design and Default principles.
-- Perform threat modeling and resilience analysis.
+- Perform detailed threat modeling and resilience analysis.
 - Define system boundaries, trust zones, and defensive layering.
-- Architect for modularity to mitigate degradation and recovery under stress.
+- Architect for modularity to mitigate degradation and support recovery under stress.
+- Define security controls, countermeasures, and trust boundaries.
+- Plan for adaptability, recovery, and continuity.
+- Specify requirements for secure configuration and hardening.
+- Design for secure integration with external systems and services.

-### 2.5 Implementation
+### 3.5 Implementation
-- Enfore secure coding standards and review rituals.
+- Enforce secure coding standards and review rituals.
-- Validate third-party components and SBOM's.
+- Validate and manage third-party components and SBOMs.
-- Use version control, code signing and reproducible build processes.
+- Use version control, code signing, and reproducible build processes.
+- Apply secure coding standards and guidelines.
+- Integrate security controls into code and system components.
+- Document security-relevant implementation decisions.
+- Ensure traceability from requirements to implementation.
-- Treat each commit as a reflection of integrity, discipline and intentionality.
+- Treat each commit as a reflection of integrity, discipline, and intentionality.

-### 2.6 Integration & Verification
+### 3.6 Integration & Verification
 - Conduct code and environment vulnerability assessments.
-- Verify fulfillment of security and cyber resiliance requirements.
+- Verify fulfillment of security and cyber resilience requirements.
+- Conduct dynamic and static security testing (e.g., SAST, DAST).
+- Perform penetration testing.
+- Validate that security and resiliency requirements are met.
+- Test system recovery, failover, and continuity mechanisms.
+- Verify secure integration of third-party and supply chain components.
+- Document test results and remediation actions.

-### 2.7 Deployments & Operations
+### 3.7 Deployments & Operations
-- Harden configurations and enforce secure defaults.
+- Harden configurations and enforce secure defaults prior to deployment.
-- Monitor for anomalies and indicators of comprimise.
+- Monitor for security events, anomalies, and indicators of compromise.
 - Protect development and release environments with least privilege and isolation.
+- Manage credentials, secrets, and access controls securely.
+- Apply patches and updates in a timely manner.
+- Maintain operational resilience and incident response plans.
+- Conduct regular security reviews and audits of deployed systems.
 - Treat operations vigilance as a practice of stewardship.

-### 2.8 Maintenance & Disposals
+### 3.8 Maintenance & Disposals
+- Continuously monitor for new threats and vulnerabilities.
-- Patch vulnerabilities as the need arises based on prioritization.
+- Patch and update software and components as needed.
-- Retire components securely to preserve data confidentiality.
+- Retire or decommission components securely, ensuring data sanitization.
+- Update documentation, threat models, and risk assessments.
+- Review and improve security controls based on lessons learned.
+- Ensure secure transfer or destruction of sensitive data and assets.
 - Maintain documentation and assurance cases.
 - Intentionally reflect on lessons learned and refine processes.

-## 3. Roles & Responsibilities
+## 4. Roles & Responsibilities
 | Role                            | Responsibilities                                                                                    |
 |---------------------------------|-----------------------------------------------------------------------------------------------------|
 | Owner / Project Lead            | Accountable for approving and reviewing this charter and ensuring adequate resources for security.  |